mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 ---

 A clear, concise job description shows candidates that you're an organized professional who puts thought into what they want.
 It also allows the writers to skip applying if they recognize they're a poor match for the work you need.
 Lastly, it aids you in screening out poor candidates.
-If an applicant asks you questions that you answered clearly in your job descripion, they're usually a desperate writer blasting out generic applications to any job they see.
+If an applicant asks you questions that you answered clearly in your job description, they're usually a desperate writer blasting out generic applications to any job they see.

 ## Example job description